abbott567/blog/src/work/user-journey-maps/index.md

 ---
 layout: layouts/base.njk
 title: User Journey Maps
+tags:
+  - design
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       'Simple user journey maps for moods, pain points and quotes.'
     image:
-    href: /images/work/user-journey-map-full.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: 'Overview of a full user journey map.
 It’s too small to read, but it shows a grid layout with rows and columns.
 The map is broken down into more understandable chunks further on in this article.'
   excerpt: >-
     Some of my work on user journey maps.
 They are similar to Service Blueprints but focus more on qualitative insights gleaned from user research.
 They feature actions, moods, pain points and quotes.
-tags:
-  - design
 ---

 # {{title}}